 Fax: (713) 529-3785

 Janis Gorton began her career at Berg & Androphy in 2008.
-She works primarily on qui tam litigation with an emphasis on fraud pertaining to government health care programs.
-She is currently pursuing multiple qui tam suits, many of which are still under seal, on subjects ranging from fraudulent pharmaceutical price inflation, kickbacks associated with Medicare and Medicaid programs, Stark violations, billing for medically unnecessary services and services not provided, provision of worthless services, and off-label marketing.
+She has worked almost exclusively on qui tam litigation since that time and is well-versed in the federal False Claims Act and analogous state statutes, including the California Insurance Fraud Prevention Act.
+Many of her cases have involved fraud pertaining to government health care programs, including fraudulent pharmaceutical price inflation, fraudulent reporting of usual and customary (U&C) prices, kickbacks associated with Medicare and Medicaid programs, Stark violations, billing for medically unnecessary services and services not provided, provision of worthless services, and off-label marketing.

 - J.D., University of Texas School of Law

 - B.S., University of Texas at Austin, cum laude

 Federal Criminal White Collar Appellate Update, The Appellate Advocate, State Bar of Texas Appellate Section Update, June 2011

 - Represented a whistleblower in a case against Health Services Management, Inc. and Huntsville Health Care Center, which resulted in a settlement.
 The case, filed on behalf of the United States and the State of Texas, alleged that the defendants billed Medicare and Texas Medicaid for services, which were not rendered or were so deficient and substandard that they harmed nursing home patients and were essentially worthless services.
 The settlement netted the Government and client more than $4.5 million.
 In addition to the monetary settlement, the parties’ agreement required HSM to enter into a Corporate Integrity Agreement with the Office of the Inspector General.

 - Represented a whistleblower in a retaliation claim, resulting in a favorable settlement after mediation.